gabriel-dehan/TagExtractor/README.md

 ```

 ## String Extractor
-A string extractor is initialized by passing the content to extract from (the source) :
+A string extractor is initialized by passing the content from which to extract (the source) :
 ```ruby
 extractor = TagExtractor::StringExtractor.new('Here is my string with #tag1, #tag2')
 ```